How do I remove links?

 Bamboo is an organic material and naturally swells if exposed to water.
 You may notice this if you’re out running or dancing like there is no tomorrow with the watch on.
 Your body sweats a lot and the bamboo absorbs the sweat and the links become stiff.
 No need to worry if this happens since the bamboo will dry up and return to its usual size within 48 hours.

-Are the watches waterproof?
+Are the watches water resistant?